-The Governors Highway Safety Association also offers a convenient map describing many traffic-related laws.
-Click on the state for a list of laws and restrictions connected to seatbelts, speeds, older or younger drivers, motorcycle helmet use, child safety seats, impaired or aggressive driving and driving in work zones.
-Another source for state traffic regulations is the Insurance Institute for Highway Safety.
+The Governors Highway Safety Association offers a list of state-specific, traffic-related laws.
+Click on the state for a list of laws and restrictions connected to seatbelts, speeds, older or younger drivers, motorcycle helmet use, child safety seats, autonomous vehichles, impaired or aggressive driving and driving in work zones.

 Your automobile or travel club may also be able to provide information specific to the states you plan to visit.

 Here’s a summary of some common traffic-related laws:

 Speed limits for passenger cars vary from 55 to 75 mph on interstate highways, and limits can change between urban and rural areas.